 Recreational destinations can be directly vulnerable to coastal storm surges, sea-level rise, and extreme precipitation.
 Because the resources vary significantly, vulnerabilities can and should be assessed in a variety of ways.
 Depending on their geology, public coastal beaches may be at risk of long-term erosion from sealevel rise and extreme short-term erosion in coastal storms.
-Our public parks located near tidal waters may be vulnerable to sea-level rise and storm surge, however they may also be less sensitive to these impacts, serving as intentional flood storage areas during extreme events.
+Our public parks located near tidal waters may be vulnerable to sea-level rise and storm surge; however they may also serve as intentional flood storage areas during extreme events, particularly ones in low lying areas with extensive open space.

-Indirect impacts to recreational resources will also affect their use by residents and tourists.
-If coastal habitats disappear with sea-level rise or more intense storms, then recreational fishing and birding may become less popular.
+Impacts to recreational resources will also affect their use by residents and tourists.
+If coastal habitats disappear with sea-level rise or more intense storms, then recreational fishing and birding that are supported by those habitats may also diminish.

-In order to fully understand how recreational resources are vulnerable to coastal risks and hazards, an assessment should evaluate both the physical exposure of recreational destinations to impacts, their sensitivity or capacity to bounce back after a shock, and finally, whether those resources can adapt to changes.
-For example, in the event that a beach destination is eroding, we must understand whether that beach should be renourished and if so, for how long.
-We could also evaluate whether alternative beach locations exist that could accommodate the recreational demand if that particular beach were to disappear.
+In order to fully understand how recreational resources are vulnerable to coastal risks and hazards, an assessment should evaluate the physical exposure of recreational destinations to direct impacts, their sensitivity or capacity to bounce back after a shock, and finally, whether those resources can adapt to changes.
+For example, in the event that a beach destination is eroding, we must understand whether that beach